carboML/Price_predictor/README.md

 The notebooks:

 1.- ETL pipeline: Contains the data preparation.
-2.- Data visualitation: Contains the different representations of the data 3.- Model
+2.- Data visualitation: Contains the different representations of the data.
+3.- Model fit: Contains the comparation and different fit of model to fin the optimal.

 ## Author
 Pablo Carbonero Álvarez